Sapana-Micro-Software/mahajan_masterpiece/PROJECT_SUMMARY.md

 ### Architectural Similarities

-All eight models share common deep learning foundations:
+All fifteen models share common deep learning foundations:
 - **End-to-end learning**: All except FFNN process raw ECG signals directly
 - **Multi-layer architectures**: All use multiple layers of non-linear transformations
 - **Gradient-based optimization**: All trained with backpropagation